INF 1230 Managing Information Organizations: Case Assignment

 The purpose of the case assignment is to give students an opportunity to develop a case and apply one of the preferred approaches to managerial problem solving.
 In the assignment, students demonstrate their analytical and writing abilities as well as their understanding of management principles.

 Cases may be drawn from students' own work experience.
 Cases may also be adapted from the management journals, such as those listed in "Recommended Browsing" on the course home page, or by expanding on examples in the textbook website.
-Cases need not be in a library setting: business, non-profit, and public sector organizations are just as acceptable.

 Part APrepare a case of approximately 1200 words involving at least one major managerial principle.
 Your case should include: